Saint-Emilion has been hitting the headlines. And not in the way it would like to.

 And this really gets to the point of what could make the Saint-Emilion classification work.
 As Anson said to me, “Saint-Emilion is the only classification in Bordeaux that includes the notion of terroir (and in fact taste) and that is also linked to a specific piece of land.”
 A classified property can’t automatically include new vineyards – unlike estates on the Left Bank.
 The classification is admirable in many ways – but how can you really quantify excellence?
 Is it ever really possible to pin down the true quality of a wine, or estate, with such exactitude?
 Is the picture not more nebulous than points can ever paint?

 “All classifications are correct as long as all players clearly know the rules,” Frédéric Castéja noted.
 “One must remember that classifications are always the picture of the past, but of course confirm the potential of the estate.”
 For Saint-Emilion, even the past feels in flux – discussed and debated.
 What the future holds is hard to say – but, for now, we’ll wait to see what’s in store for the class of 2022.

 Since this article was published, Hubert de Boüard was found guilty of having undue influence in the 2012 Saint-Emilion classification.
 He was fined €40,000 and has not appealed the charge.
 Two properties, Ch.
 Croix de Labrie and Ch.
-Tour Saint-Christophe is taking the INAO to court over their applications for the 2022 classification.
+Tour Saint-Christophe, are taking the INAO to court over their applications for the 2022 classification.
 In January 2022, Ch.
 Angélus announced it too was leaving the Saint-Emilion classification, stating the system had become a "vecteur d'antagonisme et d'instabilité".
 This leaves Ch.
 Pavie as the only remaining Premier Grand Cru Classé A estate.